hazelcast/hazelcast-docker/README.md

 ```

 Note that:
 * This example assumes unencrypted communication channels for IMDG members and clients.
-Hazelcast allows you to encrypt socket level communication between Hazelcast members and between Hazelcast clients and members.
+Hazelcast allows you to encrypt socket-level communication between Hazelcast members and between Hazelcast clients and members.
 Refer to [this section](https://github.com/hazelcast/hazelcast-docker#tls_enabled-hazelcast-enterprise-only) to learn about enabling TLS/SSL encryption.

 ### Management Center Hello World

-No matter if you started Hazelcast or Hazelcast Enterprise cluster, you could use the Management Center application to monitor and manage your cluster.
+Whether you started the Hazelcast or Hazelcast Enterprise cluster, you could use the Management Center application to monitor and manage your cluster.

 ```
 docker run \